NullDesk/nullmailer/README.md

 If a logger isn't supplied, the framework will automatically use the <code>Microsoft.Extensions.Logging.Abstractions.NullLogger</code> instance.

-### <a name="ihistorystore"></a>(optional) Delivery History with IHistoryStore
+### <a name="history"></a>(optional) Message History Store

 The mailer extensions also support recording mesages and their delivery details in an optional message history store.

-This works very similar to the logging support.
+Depending on which history package you select, configuration may be diffrent.

+#### <a name="sqlhistory"></a>Setup History using EntityFramework and SQL Server

+To store history in SQL server using Entity Framework 7, add the <code>NullDesk.Extensions.Mailer.History.EntityFramework.SqlServer</code> NuGet package.

+You will then need to create a DbContext inheriting from <code>SqlHistoryContext</code>.

+       public class MySqlHistoryContext: SqlHistoryContext
+        {
+            public MySqlHistoryContext(DbContextOptions options) : base(options)
+            {
+            }
+        }

+You can override any members or provide alternate constructors if you desire.
+Also, you can treat this as any EF DbContext and generate migrations, customize the persistance model using the module builder, etc.

+Once you have your DbContext, you can then create a  <code>EntityHistoryStore&lt;TContext&gt;</code> and pass it to your <code>IMailer</code>.
+The Mailer will take care of recording message delivery history automatically.
+The examples in the next section demonstrate usage.

+#### <a name="ihistorystore"></a>Delivery History with IHistoryStore

+Creating and using the History store features is similar to using the logging support described above.
+You just need to pass in an <code>IHistoryStore</code>.

+The below examples demonstrate usage with the EntityFramework SQL Server History Store pacakge, but usage will be similar for any IHistoryStore implementation.

 Example using the MailerFactory: